 Skip OpenTable when:

-- Most of your bookings come from your own website, regulars, or other channels — the per-cover fees become pure overhead
+- Most of your bookings come from your own website, regulars, or other channels, so the per-cover fees become pure overhead

-- You’re a small restaurant (under 100 covers/month) — flat-fee alternatives like Resos are 5–10× cheaper for similar core features
+- You’re a small restaurant (under 100 covers/month), where flat-fee alternatives like Resos can cost less for similar core features

 - You’re in a market where OpenTable has weak diner penetration (most of continental Europe, Asia outside Japan, Latin America)

-- You want predictable monthly costs — OpenTable’s variable fee model makes budgeting harder
+- You want predictable monthly costs because OpenTable’s variable fee model makes budgeting harder

 For a worked comparison: OpenTable vs Resos pricing scenarios.